-The District is still having a challenge when it comes to integrated planning especially integration of programs and projects from some sector departments from Mpumalanga Provincial Government.
-The manner in which the private sector is participating in the local municipality planning process also needs to be improved through engagement as prescribed in the Municipal Systems Act.
+The District is still having a challenge when it comes to integrated planning especially the integration of programs and projects between the three spheres of government, i.e. national and provincial sector departments and municipalities.
+The manner in which the private sector, especially the commercial sector and non governmental oranisations are participating in planning processes within the municipalities also needs to be improved through engagement as prescribed in the Municipal Systems Act.